wildwinter/Ink-Tester/README.md

     Set this variable in Ink to True.
 Useful for setting test data in Ink itself.
 Gives an error if your ink story doesn't define a variable of this name. e.g. `--testVar=IsTestRunning` assuming that your Ink contains `VAR IsTestRunning=false` normally.

+* `--maxSteps=<num>`

+    How many steps to allow your ink story to take before ending.
+This avoids infinite loops and deals with stories that don't have an explicit `->END`. e.g. `--maxSteps=1000`
+    Default is 10000, to avoid infinite loops - but when using default, an error will be reported and testing will cease.
+If you specify your own maxSteps, this won't error.

 * `--help`

     This help!